OjasviChauhan/301DaysOfCode/README.md

 ## Day 12 : 4th May 2020
 Completed 2nd Question of **Foobar Challenge**.
 ## Day 13 : 5th May 2020
-Solved questions from Codechef's May Long Challenge and tried Level 3 questions of Foobar
+Solved questions from Codechef's May Long Challenge and tried to solve a Level 3 question of Foobar.
+Link for Codechef Repository : [CodeChef May Long Challenge](https://github.com/OjasviChauhan/CodeChef-Problems/tree/master/5.May%20Long%20Challenge%2020).